 Scenario

-You’ve been sent on a mobilization to a TB outbreak, affecting members of a First Nations band both on and off-reserve.
+You’ve been sent on a mobilization to a TB outbreak, affecting members of a First Nation both on and off-reserve.
 The affected reserve (population 2000) is in a remote northern area, with the nearest town being 25 km away (mixed settler and First Nations population, population 7500).
 TB cases off-reserve are all linked to a rooming house in the nearby town.
 You’ve been provided with data by the local health authorities, and need to clean it for analysis.
 The site wishes you to record all your code and steps in an R Markdown file, so they can repeat the analysis once you leave, if necessary.
 Your R Markdown report will be “rendered” or exported into a Word document.

 Materials